 The NCAA leveled its formal allegations against UNC in June 2011.
-The case led to a loss of scholarships and other penalties through a process that was finalized earlier this year.
+The case led to a loss of scholarships and other penalties through a process that was finalized early in 2013.

-But the investigation failed to catch a serious problem: UNCs African studies department chairman and his assistant had created dozens of classes that were supposed to be lecture-style, but never actually met.
-Among multiple ongoing inquiries is one led by an auditing and consulting firm with former North Carolina Gov. Jim Martin focusing on the African studies department.
-Their report is to be released Thursday.
+But the investigation failed to catch an even bigger scandal: UNCs African studies department chairman and his assistant had created dozens of classes that were supposed to be lecture-style, but never met.
+Among multiple inquiries was one led by an auditing and consulting firm with former North Carolina Gov. Jim Martin focusing on the African studies department.

 • July 2011: Court documents filed by Michael McAdoo, a player seeking to restore his eligibility, make clear that he plagiarized a paper in a 2009 Swahili class, which was listed as being taught by Julius Nyangoro, the chairman of the Department of African and Afro-American Studies.
 Nyangoro later tells UNC he didnt teach the class.